 Listeria bacterium are commonly found in soil, water, and on food, but are easily destroyed when cooked.
 The bacteria, if left untreated in human cases, can develop into meningitis and become very deadly.
 Signs of the infection include flu-like symptoms such as fever, chills, diarrhea, nausea, and vomiting.

-If you have been harmed by food that is believed to be tainted, the Oklahoma Personal Injury Attorneys with J. Colbert Injury Lawyers may be able to help you.
+If you have been harmed by food that is believed to be tainted, the Oklahoma personal injury lawyers with J. Colbert Injury Lawyers may be able to help you.
 They may be able to help better explain the rights you may have against those who are responsible for supplying the tainted foods.